Choosing a Bike for Converting to Electric

 Almost any bike can be converted to electric, its just a matter of how many adjustments you want to make.
 These guidelines are to assist you identify the important considerations which will make your conversion the most straightforward.

-Steel, Cromoloy or Aluminium frames are fine, they are strong enough for hub motors up to 1500w in the rear, or mid-mount motors.
+Steel, Cromoloy or Aluminium frames are fine, they are strong enough for most hub motors in the rear, or mid-mount motors.
 Bikes with sturdy forks can be used for front wheel hub motors, particularly with torque bars if higher power (we only do 250w motors for front wheels as standard).
 Carbon fibre is not really appropriate for any conversion, as this material is not designed to carry the additional weight and torque of a motor and battery.

 To fit a mid-drive motor, you will need a bike with a standard BSA bottom bracket, or a PF30 can be used with an adapter.
 If your BB is wider than the standard 68 – 73mm, you will require a special wider motor, for Fat Bikes for example.
 Ask us if you have anything non-standard and/or you are unsure.